pbsinclair42/SDP-2016/Reports/User Guide.md

 Now that we know the system is operational you can either send instructions through jseral.py or if you have any prewritten command-chains then you can use those simply my launching that python program.

 ###Robot Commands

 For use in jserial of if you are writing your own command-chains, the commands look like this:
 * f DISTANCE - Forwards/backwards with DISTANCE being the number of cm you wish to move, this supports negative numbers
-* r DEGREES - rotationwhere DEGREES is the number of degrees you wish to rotate, this supports negative numbers
+* r DEGREES - rotationwhere DEGREES is the number of degrees you wish to rotate, this supports negative numbers, where positive denotes c counter-clockwise direction
 * k POWER - kicker launch with set power (up to 100)
 * s - stop all motors
 To view example of command-chaining look at some of the files in /comms/ such as ForwardFifty.py

 ## 2. Hardware

-// TODO add images
+// Images TBA

 ### On the Robot